GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 - User request to add a search function
 - User request to change the search function from an exact search to a fuzzy search
 - Post an example of input next to the find box
-- FIxed searching input as case insensitive
+- FIxed searching input as case-insensitive

 5. Engage in group work to get skills how to build a user-friendly website with group practice